Announcement Type: Initial Solicitation for Grant Applications (SGA).

 The applicant will document the need for this project, as demonstrated by: (i) The potential number or concentration of homeless individuals and homeless veterans in the proposed project area relative to other similar areas; (ii) the rates of poverty and/or unemployment in the proposed project area as determined by the census or other surveys; and (iii) the extent of the gaps in the local infrastructure to effectively address the employment barriers that characterize the target population.

 The application must include a description of the approach to providing comprehensive employment and training services, including job training, job development, obtaining employer commitments to hire, placement, and post-placement follow-up services.
 Applicants must address how they will target occupations in emerging industries.
 Supportive services provided as part of the strategy of promoting job readiness and job retention must be indicated.
 The applicant must identify the local services and sources of training to be used for participants.
-At least 80% of enrolled participants must participate in training.
-A description of the relationship, if any, with other employment and training programs such as State Workforce Agencies (including DVOP and LVER Programs), One-Stops, VWIP, other WIA programs, and Workforce Investment or Development Boards or entities where in place, must be specified.
-Applicant must indicate how the activities will be tailored or responsive to the needs of homeless veterans.
+At least 80% of enrolled participants must participate in training activities.
+A description of the relationship with other employment and training programs delivered through the One-Stop Career Center System must be specified.
+Applicants must indicate how the activities will be tailored or responsive to the needs of homeless veterans.
 A participant flow chart may be used to show the sequence and mix of services.

 C. Quality and Extent of Linkages With Other Providers of Services to the Homeless and to Veterans: 20 Points